phorene/training-kit/README.md

 # training-kit
-this is where we learn to code - this one is an HTML course
+this is where we learn to code - this one is an intro course to Github